Philippine Science High School System: Ilocos

-The Philippine Science High School Ilocos Region Campus is the PSHSS Ilocos Region campus situated in San Ildefonso, Ilocos Sur.
+The Philippine Science High School - Ilocos Region Campus in Ilocos Sur is the PSHSS Ilocos Region campus situated in San Ildefonso, Ilocos Sur.
 The establishment of the school was initiated by House of Representatives member Salacnib Baterina.
-Republic Act 9036 explicitly states San Ildefonso, Ilocos Sur as a site for consideration for a PSHS campus in Ilocos Region The PSHS Board of Trustees approved the creation of the Ilocos Region Campus on February 6, 2002 with the school opening on July 14, 2003.
+Republic Act 9036 explicitly states San Ildefonso, Ilocos Sur as a site for consideration for a PSHS campus in Ilocos Region The PSHS Board of Trustees approved the creation of the Ilocos Region Campus on February 6, 2002, with the school opening on July 14, 2003.

 The Expanded PSHS System Act or Republic Act No. 12310 proposed the establishment of a second Ilocos campus in Laoag.

 Cagayan Valley

-The Philippine Science High School Cagayan Valley Campus is the PSHSS Cagayan Valley campus situated in Bayombong, Nueva Vizcaya.
+The Philippine Science High School - Cagayan Valley Campus in Nueva Vizcaya (PSHS-CVC) is the PSHSS Cagayan Valley campus situated in Bayombong, Nueva Vizcaya.

 PSHS–CVC was established as the Nueva Vizcaya Science High School (NVSHS) from Republic Act 7622 in 1992, passed by then-Congressman Carlos Padilla.
 The school which opened in 1996 used to be situated in the same compound as the Nueva Vizcaya State University.
 In 1997, the control of the NVSHS was transferred to the Department of Science and Technology under Republic Act 8364.

-In 2001, the NVSHS was made a PSHS campus.
+In 2001, the NVSHS was made a PSHS campus and was then named the Cagayan Valley Campus by virtue of RA 9036.
 In 2002, under Governor Rodolfo Q. Agbayani, construction of a new compound for the PSHS–CVC started Barangay Masoc in Bayombong.
 In 2010, the PSHS–CVC had completed its relocation onto the new site.

 The Expanded PSHS System Act or Republic Act No. 12310 proposed the establishment of a second Cagayan Valley campus somewhere within the third district of Cagayan.

 Cordillera Administrative Region

-The Philippine Science High School Cordillera Administrative Region Campus is the PSHSS Cordillera Administrative Region campus situated in Baguio.
-It was established on September 11, 2008 and formally opened the following year.
+The Philippine Science High School - Cordillera Administrative Region Campus in Baguio City is the PSHSS Cordillera Administrative Region campus situated in Baguio.
+It was established on September 11, 2008, and formally opened the following year.